 Likewise, an app that grows with a constraint-less schema organically learns to handle

 UPDATE scenarios.
 It is in fact given some extra freedom because the order of operations is not enforced.
 This is an advantage because the app is not forced to

 DELETE thousands of dependent rows for each parent row deletion at that same transaction.
 The app may well postpone deletion as we discuss shortly.

->

-> Referential integrity is but one of many logical data integrity constraints, it just happens to be one that databases are able to enforce.
+Referential integrity is but one of many logical data integrity constraints.
+It just happens to be one that databases can enforce.
 Any sizeable application will maintain the integrity of its data with rules the database is unaware of.

->

-> Cleaning up orphaned rows
+Cleaning up orphaned rows

 ON DELETE SET NULL constraint.
 What happens to the child rows that were set to